The Last Century of Imperial China 1760 CE

 The Qing dynasty was to endure for another generation, however.
 With the imperial court in Beijing unable to deal effectively with the rebellions, Qing loyalists in the provinces had become active in raising and ...

-The last decades of the 19th century have seen a steady deterioration in China’s situation. years since The “Self-strengthening” Movement continues The leaders of the “Self-strengthening” movement continued their ...
+The last decades of the 19th century have seen a steady deterioration in China’s situation.
+The “Self-strengthening” Movement continues The leaders of the “Self-strengthening” movement continued their program of ...

 What is happening in The Last Century of Imperial China in 1760CE